-Under our bylaws, approval of the say-on-pay proposal requires the affirmative vote of a majority of the votes cast.
+Under our bylaws, approval of the Say-on-Pay vote requires the affirmative vote of a majority of the votes cast.
 A majority of votes cast means that the number of votes "FOR" a proposal must exceed the number of votes "AGAINST" that proposal.
 Abstentions and broker non-votes, if any, will not be counted as votes cast and will have no effect on the result of this vote.